 The National Museum of Iceland (Thjodminjasafn Islands) is a modern and progressive experience that provides a comprehensive picture of the past 1200 years of Iceland‘s cultural history.
 The museum details Iceland’s history and culture from the earliest evidence of a pagan burial site to Bjork’s music career.

 The role of the museum is to increase and relay knowledge of Icelandic cultural heritage from the nation’s earliest settlement through to the modern day.
-The present meets the past.
+The present meets the past in one amazing experience.

-The main exhibition at the National Museum, ‘Making of a Nation’ has interactive elements many visitors enjoy.
-The elements include such as having a one-way telephone conversation with a medieval chieftain from 1117.
-This section also reveals interesting DNA research used on the teeth of the first Viking settlers to determine their origins.
+The main exhibition, “Making of a Nation” has interactive exhibits many visitors enjoy.
+For example you can have a one-way telephone conversation with a Viking chieftain from the year 1117.
+This section also shows interesting DNA research based on the teeth of the first Viking settlers to determine their surprising origins.

-The ground floor of the museum houses a gift shop and cafe as well as the National Museum Collection of Photographs and Prints which is Iceland‘s largest public collection of images.
+The ground floor of the museum houses a gift shop and cafe.
+In addition, the museum contains a collection of photographs and prints, the largest public collection of images.
 Over four million photographs are stored here, both professional and amateur.
-The museum organizes exhibitions with varying themes relating to its collections and Icelandic photographic history in general, and publishes books on photography.
+The museum organizes exhibitions about Icelandic photographic history in general, as well as publishes books on photography.

 GPS: 64.142039 N, -21.947742 W